cysouw/toc-css/README.md

     --standalone \
     --toc \
     --number-sections \
+    --metadata toc-title="Table of Contents" \
     --metadata title="Introducing toc-css"
 ```

+## Functionality

+- If the window is large enough, the table of contents will be shown to the side.
+With smaller windows it will be hidden.
+Show/hide also works on resizing the window.
+- Clicking on the 'hamburger' will expand the view.
+The tab-key will also expand the view.
+Clicking again on the 'hamburger' will hide the contents again.
+The escape-key also works, and so does clicking anywhere outside of the expanded view.
+- Clicking on the triangle to the right of the title will fix the contents to the side, or hide it.

+# Another first level heading

 The remaining headers in this readme are only added to showcase the result in the HTML file.

-# Another first level heading

 ## With subheading